samaksha/C-/KnowledgeBase/Git Cheat/Git Reference.md

 git merge feature
-git pull upstream main (pull upstream main to current local branch) git fetch --all --prune (Get all the commits even the deleted ones) git reset --hard upstream/main (now there are equal to the upstream/main branch) git rebase -i fc83ffb5856ce8ec7f5818e98c4013931d7d5794 (the commit below the commits you want to squash and pick)
+git pull upstream main (pull upstream main to current local branch) git fetch --all --prune (Get all the commits even the deleted ones) git reset --hard upstream/main (now there are equal to the upstream/main branch, use --soft to keep all the changes) git rebase -i fc83ffb5856ce8ec7f5818e98c4013931d7d5794 (the commit below the commits you want to squash and pick)
 ```